Australian citizens visiting Indonesia have several entry options depending on the length and purpose of their trip.

 How to Apply for an Indonesian Visa

-Australian citizens willing to get a VOA to Indonesia can do it by completing a few simple steps and paying the fees either online or upon arrival.
+Australian citizens willing to get a visa to Indonesia can do it by completing a few simple steps and paying the fees online.

-The instructions for the online process are as follows:
+For instance, the instructions for the digital process of C1 Visa are as follows:

-If obtaining the Electronic Visa on Arrival directly at the designated visa counter upon arrival, travelers should pay via a digital payment method such as SIMPONI and receive a visa voucher printed on security paper as proof of payment.
+NOTE: The Visa on Arrival can be obtained directly at the designated visa counter upon arrival.
+Australians should pay via a digital payment method such as SIMPONI and receive a visa voucher printed on security paper as proof of payment.

 Processing Time

-The processing time for the Indonesian C1 Visa is 5 working days after the visa payment is received.
+The processing time for an Indonesian visa is based on its type.
+In the case of the C1 Visa, it is 5 working days after the visa payment is received.

 For those obtaining VOAs, the processing time is significantly shorter, typically completed within 24 hours after the payment has been successfully made.